October 12, 2017

-One Market Restaurant (Please enter through the doors located on Market Street)
+One Market Restaurant (Please enter through the main entrance of the Restaurant)

 1 Market Street, (Cross Street - Steuart) San Francisco

 Trumping Uncertainty with Strategies that Make Sense in Any Evnironment

 Summary – A discussion that addresses the valuation discount controversy, key elements of

 President Trump’s tax proposals (including repeal of the estate and gift taxes), the

 obstacles that he may face getting those proposals enacted, and most importantly,

 the “all-weather” planning strategies that make the most sense during this period of

 legislative uncertainty.
 Tom will use the case study format and sophisticated wealth